Updated:

 Frequently asked questions

-Who runs investment decisions at the States of Jersey Common Investment Fund?
+Who governs the investment decisions of the Common Investment Fund?

 Altss delivers: